-In addition to the published financial statements Spark's Annual Report provides information on Spark's performance on a number of non-financial matters, including environmental, social and governance commitments, integrating elements of the Global Reporting Initiative Standards.

-Spark's 2022 Annual Report has been prepared in accordance with the Integrated Reporting International <IR> Framework and with the Global Reporting Initiative (GRI) Core Option and also incorporates climate risk disclosure aligned to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+In addition to the published financial statements, Spark's Annual Report provides information on Spark's performance on a number of non-financial matters, including environmental, social and governance commitments.
+Spark's 2024 Annual Report has been prepared in accordance with the Integrated Reporting International <IR> Framework and with the Global Reporting Initiative (GRI) Core Option and also incorporates climate related-disclosures that have been prepared in compliance with the Aotearoa New Zealand Climate Standards (NZ CS 1, NZ CS 2 and NZ CS 3) issued by the External Reporting Board (XRB).

-Spark published its first Modern Slavery Statement and Greenhouse Gas Inventory Report in 2021.
-The FY22 Modern Slavery Statement and FY22 Greenhouse Gas Inventory Report are published alongside this Corporate Governance Statement and the 2022 Annual Report.
+The 2024 Modern Slavery and Human Rights Statement and 2024 Greenhouse Gas Inventory Report are published alongside this Corporate Governance Statement and the 2024 Annual Report.